Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

-Important properties of the computational operations are their implementation time and fault-tolerance.
+\textit{The device.} In this section we discuss possible realization of the proposed computational scheme.
+The important properties of a computational device are number of operations done per second and fault tolerance.
 The presented scheme uses stationary energy flows from noisy environments for computations.
-The establishment of the flows requires time that is of the order of the OQS dissipation time and does not depend on the initial state of the OQS and the number of reservoirs~\cite{vovchenko2024transient,vovchenko2021model}, if long-living modes (for example, subradiant modes) are avoided in the evolution of the OQS~\cite{willingham2011energy,jenkins2017many,zhou2011tunable,meng2023strong}.
-If, e.g., we consider an ensemble of resonators in the GHz range as the OQS, each of them interacts with phonons and free space electromagnetic modes as the drain reservoir.
-Then, for $\lambda\sim10^{-3}$ m and Q-factor $10^{2}\div 10^4$~\cite{otter2014100,krupka2016high}, we can estimate the needed time as $10^{-8}\div 10^{-10}$ s.
-Notably, the lower Q-factor is, the faster computations are done.
+The establishment of the flows requires time that is of the order of the OQS dissipation time and does not depend on the initial state of the OQS and the number of the reservoirs~\cite{vovchenko2024transient,vovchenko2021model}, if long-living modes (for example, subradiant modes) are avoided in the evolution of the OQS~\cite{willingham2011energy,jenkins2017many,zhou2011tunable,meng2023strong}.
+If, e.g., we consider an ensemble of resonators {(or one resonator, see Fig.~\ref{Fig_the_device})} in the GHz range as the OQS, interacting with the free space electromagnetic modes as the drain reservoir, then for the wavelength of the OQS mode $\sim 10^{-3}$ m and Q-factor (quality factor) $\sim 10^{2}\div 10^4$ that can be achieved simultaneously in the experiments with {high-resistivity silicon, multiple-ring} and photonic crystal resonators~\cite{otter2014100,krupka2016high,temelkuran2001quasimetallic,hsu2005w}, we can estimate the {computational time} as $10^{-8}\div 10^{-10}$ s.
+This time is required to realize the above-discussed vector-matrix multiplication.
+Notably, the lower the Q-factor is, the faster computations are done. {(All the mentioned systems are suitable candidates for the role of the OQS and can be described using the same formalism, thus, further, we suppose that the OQS is just a resonator of millimeter length).}